MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-push-notifications.md

 - notify field technicians they have been assigned a booking
 - remind field technicians to enter important business data

-In this topic, we'll show you how to create and customize push notifications to notify technicians when they're out in the field.
+In this topic, we'll show you how to create and customize push notifications to notify technicians on their mobile devices.

 ## Prerequisites